Abul Hasan Ali Hasani Nadwi: Writings

-Dr. Shah has summarized some of his salient thoughts in the following words:'Maulana Ali Nadwi sincerely and staunchly believed that the real threat to the modern world, especially the Muslim world, is neither the lack of material development nor the political disturbances, rather it’s the moral and spiritual decline.
+Dr. Shah has summarised some of his salient thoughts in the following words:'Maulana Ali Nadwi sincerely and staunchly believed that the real threat to the modern world, especially the Muslim world, is neither the lack of material development nor the political disturbances, rather it's the moral and spiritual decline.
 He firmly believed that Islam alone has the ability to overturn this and thus Muslims must wake up to make an effort in this regard.
 By staying back, he argued, the Muslims were not only failing themselves rather the entire humanity!
 He stressed on Muslims, especially those living in a Muslim majority countries (like Pakistan), to develop a society based on Islamic principles that could become a model (for its moral and spiritual values) for the rest of the world.
 He was a strong critic of nationalism and stressed upon working for the humanity, collectively.
 He also laid much emphasis on the crucial role women for upholding the teachings of Islam in a society.

 Instead of trying to shut their doors for the incoming western influence, he believed that the intellectual Muslims should study the contemporary Western ideologies and form their own ideology in its response, withholding the 'superior moral values of Islam'.
 He opposed 'Islamic groups' from clashing with the 'secular elite' in Muslim majority countries and instead encouraged for an 'inclusive approach' wherein the 'secular elite' could be gradually and positively called towards Islam, without causing any chaos in the society.
 Similarly, he also urged Muslims living as a minority to maintain peace and create a valuable position for themselves through hard work and exemplary morals.'